L1 Visa Guide: Everything You Need to Know About the L1 Visa

 In order to get an L1 visa, there are 4 main requirements:

-- The employee coming to work in the US must have been continuously employed full-time by the foreign company for at least 1 year within the last 3 years before filing the L1 petition.
+- The employee coming to work in the U.S. must have been continuously employed full-time by the foreign company for at least 1 year within the past three years before filing the L1 petition.

 - The employment with the foreign company must have been in a managerial, executive, or specialized knowledge capacity.